Tvlasev/Exercise-Udacity-React-Nanodegree-1/README.md

-Exercise from Udacity React Nanodegree program.
+Exercise 1 from Udacity React Nanodegree program - passing props.

 To start the project: